MultiSafepay/docs/content/payments/refunds/_index.md

 For instructions and to download, see MultiSafepay GitHub – [Refund script](https://github.com/MultiSafepay/refund-script).

 Provide your [site API key](/account/websites/#viewing-the-site-id-api-key-and-secure-code) and a .csv file specifying the order ID, amount, and a description of all the transactions in the batch.

 {{< /details >}}

+You can process full refunds in your [MultiSafepay test dashboard](https://testmerchant.multisafepay.com/).

+Partial refunds are not enabled by default.
+To enable this, email <integration@multisafepay.com>

+If you refund a payment in your MultiSafepay test dashboard, the [transaction status](/about-payments/multisafepay-statuses/) remains **Reserved** or **Initialized** until the refund is manually approved, since there is no settlement with a bank.

+## Live refunds

+For some payment methods, refund orders in the live environment are processed automatically.

+{{< details title="Payment methods" >}}

+Refund orders in the live environment are processed automatically for the following methods:

+- Banking methods: Bancontact (not QR), Bank Transfer, Belfius, CBC/KBC, Dotpay, EPS, Giropay, iDEAL (not QR), SEPA Direct Debit, Sofort, Trustly
+- Credit and debit cards
+- Wallets: Alipay, PayPal, WeChat Pay

+{{< /details >}}